Trilateral Commission: Founding

-Other founding members included Alan Greenspan and Paul Volcker, both later heads of the Federal Reserve System.

-The organization's records are stored at the Rockefeller Archive Center in North Tarrytown, NY.
+The organization's records are stored at the Rockefeller Archive Center in Sleepy Hollow, New York.

 Meetings

 The Trilateral Commission initiated its biannual meetings in October 1973 in Tokyo, Japan.
 In May 1976 the first plenary meeting of all of the commission's regional groups took place in Kyoto, Japan.
 Since the ninth meeting in 1978, plenary meetings have taken place annually.
 Besides annual plenary meetings, regional meetings have also taken place in each of the Asia Pacific Group, the European Group and the North American Group.
 Since its founding, the discussion group has produced an official journal, Trialogue.

 Membership

 Membership is divided into numbers proportionate to each of the think tank's three regional areas.
 North America is represented by 120 members: 20 Canadian, 13 Mexican and 87 American.
 The European group has reached its limit of 170 members from almost every country on the continent; the ceilings for individual countries are 20 for Germany, 18 for France, Italy and the United Kingdom, 12 for Spain and 1–6 for the rest.
 At first Asia and Oceania were represented only by Japan, but in 2000 the Japanese group of 85 members became the Pacific Asia group, comprising 117 members: 75 Japanese, 11 South Koreans, seven Australian and New Zealand citizens, and 15 members from the ASEAN nations (Indonesia, Malaysia, Philippines, Singapore and Thailand).
 The Pacific Asia group also included 9 members from China, Hong Kong and Taiwan.
 The commission now claims "more than 100" Pacific Asian members.

 The Trilateral Commission's bylaws apparently deny membership to public officials.
 It draws its members from politics, business, and academia, and has three chairpersons, one from each region.
 The current chairs are former U.S. Assistant Secretary of Defense for International Security Affairs Joseph S. Nye, Jr., former head of the European Central Bank Jean-Claude Trichet, and Yasuchika Hasegawa, chair of Takeda Pharmaceutical Company.